dcunited001/dcunited001.github.io/_drafts/2018-04-05-adversarial-network-analysis-and-the-human-brain.md

       identify threats below the surface of water. therefore, the analytical models (constructed by neural networks) must identify and distinguish C^2 motion from (C^(n>2)) motion
-      - would it be easier for animals to identify jolted fluid dynamical motion in a placid lake or a turbulent lake.
+      - would it be easier for animals to identify jerked fluid dynamical motion in a placid lake or a turbulent lake.
         - obviously, amidst turbulence, physical systems are less simply comprehended. that this is true corresponds with the